First Time User? Enroll now.

 Multiple myeloma and other plasma cell neoplasms may cause a condition called amyloidosis.
 Primary amyloidosis can result in severe organ dysfunction, especially in the kidney, heart, or peripheral nerves.
 Clinical symptoms and signs include the following:

 Accurate diagnosis of amyloidosis requires histologic evidence of amyloid deposits and characterization of the amyloidogenic protein using immunoelectron microscopy.
 In one series of 745 consecutive patients, 20% of patients with nonamyloid light chain amyloidosis (usually transthyretin) had an innocent monoclonal gammopathy, indicating the significant risk of misdiagnosis.

 POEMS (polyneuropathy, organomegaly, endocrinopathy, monoclonal gammopathy, and skin changes) syndrome is a rare paraneoplastic condition associated with a plasma cell dyscrasia of early or late stage.
 The acronym describes a constellation of findings often marked by polyneuropathy, organomegaly (usually splenomegaly), endocrinopathy, monoclonal plasma cell dyscrasia, and skin changes.
 Both sclerotic or lytic bone lesions and lymphadenopathy (with possible Castleman's histology) may be identified.
-Anecdotal reports suggest remissions using myeloma-directed therapy.[58,59,60,61]
+Anecdotal reports suggest remissions have been achieved using myeloma-directed therapy.[57,58,59,60,61]

 No generally accepted staging system exists for monoclonal gammopathy of undetermined significance, isolated plasmacytoma of bone, or extramedullary plasmacytoma.
 Of the plasma cell neoplasms, a staging system exists only for multiple myeloma.